 Qualifications, Fee & Examination

 Any person eighteen years of age or older, who either resides in, or has a principal place of business in Connecticut may apply for appointment as a Notary Public.

 All applicants must submit a completed application form (online in the eLicense system -- see above) and pay the application fee of $120.00.
 An examination is contained in the application process and the applicant completes the examination under oath.
 Successful applicants will receive a certificate of appointment.

 Notaries in the State of Connecticut are appointed for terms of five (5) years.

 Oath of Office & Recording the Certificate and Oath

 All notaries, whether new or renewal appointments must take an oath of office before they can perform any notarial acts.
 The notary's certificate of appointment contains a panel for recording the administration of the oath.
 The oath may be administered by any official having the authority to administer oaths, but notary's may find it convenient to take the oath of office from the town clerk at the same time they record their certificate, as town clerks are authorized to administer oaths.

 If the notary is a resident of Connecticut, the oath and notary certificate must be recorded with the town clerk in the town in which the notary resides.
-Nonresidents must record with the town clerk of the town where their principal place of business is in Connecticut, must also record their oath of office and certificate.
-That recording is made with the town clerk of the town in which their place of business is located.
+Nonresidents must record with the town clerk of the town where their principal place of business is in Connecticut.
 It is very important for all notaries to remember these requirements, which must be completed within 30 days of receiving the Certificate of Appointment.